MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Get-MgBetaApplicationSynchronizationJob.md

 ## SYNOPSIS
 Performs synchronization by periodically running in the background, polling for changes in one directory, and pushing them to another directory.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgApplicationSynchronizationJob](/powershell/module/Microsoft.Graph.Applications/Get-MgApplicationSynchronizationJob?view=graph-powershell-1.0)

 ## SYNTAX